Maoism: Iran

-The Union of Iranian Communists (Sarbedaran) was an Iran Maoist organisation.
+The Union of Iranian Communists (Sarbedaran) was an Iranian Maoist organisation.
 The UIC (S) was formed in 1976 after the alliance of Maoist groups carrying out military actions within Iran.
 In 1982, the UIC (S) mobilised forces in forests around Amol and launched an insurgency against the Islamist Government.
 The uprising was eventually a failure, and many UIC (S) leaders were shot.
 The party dissolved in 1982.

 Following the dissolution of the Union of Iranian Communists, the Communist Party of Iran (Marxist–Leninist–Maoist) was formed in 2001.
 The party is a continuation of the Sarbedaran Movement and the Union of Iranian Communists (Sarbedaran).
 CPI (MLM) believes Iran is a 'semifeudal-semicolonial' country and is trying to launch a 'People's war' in Iran.